Serial-IO/.github/profile/README.md

 - Uses no third party modules.
 - Works on multiple different operating systems.

+## Overview
+The library consists of:
+- The Core Serial-Link library
+- The low level C++ bindings

 ## Credits

 - Big thanks goes out to [@Katze719](https://github.com/Katze719) who wrote most of the C++ files and functions!